Ancellotta: Outside Italy

 Outside of Italy, the grape is grown in southern Switzerland, in the canton Ticino and district of Moesa of the canton of the Grisons, where the grape is included in the list of recommended varieties for the red Ticino DOC.
 Total Swiss plantations of the variety in 2009 stood at 19 ha.

 There are small plantings of the varietal in the south of Moldova in the Cahul region.
 It was brought over by an Italian winemaker who saw the climate and soil fit the profile of the grape.
+Chateau Tamagne, one of Russia's largest wineries, produces a dessert wine from its own plantings of Ancellotta in the Taman Peninsula.

 It is also grown to a minor extent in the Brazilian wine region of Campos de Cima da Serra in the southern state of Rio Grande do Sul.

 Synonyms

 Synonyms include Ancelotta di Massenzatico, Ancelotti, Balsamina Nera, Lancelotta, Rossissimo, Uino and Uvino.